Can You Freeze Ricotta Cheese? (Side Effects, Benefits & All)

 What is ricotta cheese?

-Ricotta cheese is a type of Italian cheese that is made from whey, the liquid that remains after milk has been curdled and strained.
+Ricotta is made by heating whey, which is the liquid that remains after milk has been curdled and strained to make other cheeses.

 Also Read: